csci-1301/csci-1301.github.io/lectures/110_while_loops_and_vocabulary/readme.md

     } while(<condition>);
     ```

 - The `do` keyword does nothing, but it is required to indicate the start of the loop.
-You can't just write a `{` by itself.
+You cannot just write a `{` by itself.

 - Unlike a `while` loop, a semicolon is required after `while(<condition>)`